 Units: Area (acres).
-EPA will use NHD Plus Version 2 catchments to calculate these values.
+EPA will use NHDPlus Version 2 catchments to calculate these values.

 Universe: Area (acres) corresponding to the impaired waters identified in the state's Integrated Report (i.e., Categories 5, 4a, 4b), as well as healthy or threatened waters for which the state has determined protection approaches will be developed.
-The universe will be updated to reflect the information reported in the state's most recent Integrated Report and in collaboration with the State.
+The universe will be updated to reflect the information reported in the state's most recent Integrated Report available in ATTAINS.

-Baseline: Area (acres) corresponding to the waters within the state that have an EPA approved or established TMDL, or alternative restoration approach or protection approach agreed to by EPA.25 The baseline will be updated to reflect the information reported in the state's most recent Integrated Report and in collaboration with the State.
+Baseline: Area (acres) corresponding to the waters within the state that have an EPA approved or established TMDL, or alternative restoration approach or protection approach agreed to by EPA.25 The baseline is the subset of the universe that have TMDLs, alternative restoration, or protection approaches in place based upon the state's most recent Integrated Report available in ATTAINS.